waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Cerulean City Post-Champion Events
 - **Misty Rematch & Battle Loop (SOLVED):** Trigger: After becoming Champion and solving the Trashed House backyard puzzle, interacting with Misty in the Cerulean Gym triggers a full-strength rematch.
 Battle Loop Anomaly: After defeating Misty, she immediately re-initiates the battle, creating a loop.
 This happened twice.
 Solution: When presented with the post-battle rematch prompt ('Ready for a rematch at my full strength?'), selecting 'NO' successfully broke the battle loop and allowed for normal progression.
 Conclusion: The rematch is a repeatable event, but can be exited by declining the subsequent challenge.
 This is a key mechanic to avoid getting stuck.
-- **Map Marker Discipline Failure:** I have repeatedly failed to mark defeated trainers immediately after battle, leading to wasted turns and incorrect tool outputs. **Correction:** The first action after any battle or post-battle dialogue MUST be to call `define_map_marker`.
+- **Map Marker Discipline:** The first action after any battle or post-battle dialogue MUST be to call `define_map_marker`.
 This is a non-negotiable step in my data management process.